-AWI is deeply disappointed with the proposed standards for egg-laying hens.
+AWI is deeply disappointed with the proposed standards for meat chickens.
 The standards do not comprise the level of care and protection of animal well-being that the public demands.

 Consumers want animals, even those used for food production, to be treated humanely while they are alive.
-In a 2004 survey conducted by researchers at the Ohio State University, 92% of Ohioans agreed that it is important that farm animals are well-cared for, and 81% said the well-being of farm animals is just as important as the well-being of pets.1 and to set standards that reflect the latest information on animal behavior and welfare.
+In a 2004 survey conducted by researchers at the Ohio State University, 92% of Ohioans agreed that it is important that farm animals are well-cared for, and 81% said the well-being of farm animals is just as important as the well-being of pets.

+AWI believes that a board charged with setting minimum care standards that provide for the well-being of farm animals has a responsibility to consider the most recent scientific literature and expert opinions and to set standards that reflect the latest information on animal behavior and welfare.
 As many new studies and scientific and medical organizations (e.g. the American Veterinary Medical Association) have shown, a practice that has become routine in the industry may cease to be considered acceptable or humane based on new evidence.
 The OLCSB is positing standards that are even less stringent than common industry practices, which are themselves often unacceptable.